Abortion

 Abortion buddy

 People who are against abortion sometimes demonstrate outside abortion clinics, or try to talk to women who are going in.
 That’s why it is a good idea to take someone with you.
 If you would like to take someone with to the clinic, but don’t know who to ask, you could apply for an ‘abortion buddy’.
 That’s someone who goes with you and makes sure you can go in without being harassed.
-You can arrange this through the Dutch site samennaardekliniek.nl.
+Go to samennaardekliniek.nl.

 Emotions after an abortion

 Some people say you can develop mental health problems after an abortion.
 That’s not actually the case.
-Women who have mental health problems after an abortion often had those problems before the abortion.
+Women who experience mental health issues after an abortion often had those problems before the abortion.
 People or organisations who say things like this are often against abortion.

 Check up